 Sprint offers both a free and paid service to identify and block incoming calls on a subscription basis.

-Call Screen on Pixel phones lets Google Assistant screen and answer your phone calls by providing a transcript of what is being said in real-time.
+Moving away from carrier-driven call blocking and labeling analytics and into call blocking at the device level, Call Screen on Pixel phones lets Google Assistant screen and answer your phone calls by providing a transcript of what is being said in real-time.

 With every incoming call, a new ‘screen call’ button will appear by default.
 The user just needs to tap this screen call button to immediately answer the call and have Google Assistant begin speaking to the caller.